ks888/ansible-playbook-debugger/README.md

   * `error` or `e` command to check an error.
   * `list` or `l` command to check the details of a failed task, including a module's arguments.
   * `print variable` or `p variable` command to print a variable.
-  * `assign` command to replace a module's arguments.
+  * `assign` command to replace the entire arguments of a module.
-  * `update` command to partially update a module's arguments.
+  * `update` command to update one key=value pair of a module.
   * `redo` or `r` command to re-execute a task.
   * `quit` or `q` command to quit from the debugger.